Dear All,

 Abhikoppa

-One of those certified course in Bengaluru is provided by Ripples Learning located in Kormangla.
+Sir, IAO stands for the International Accreditation Organisation.
+One of the certified courses in Bengaluru is provided by Ripples Learning, located in Kormangla.

-Sir I request you to please visit the link and let me know is it good to do the course there or are there any good institute other than this please suggest me.
+Sir, I request you to please visit the link and let me know if it is good to take the course there or if there are any other good institutes you would recommend.
+Also, is my job experience enough to showcase my skill sets in the future?

 Abhikoppa